A MESSAGE FROM OUR CEO & BOARD CHAIR

 Linking our community to opportunities to build a healthy life.

-In partnership with VNA Health Group, our School-Based Nurse Practitioner (SBNP) program places a Nurse Practitioner into schools in at-risk communities in order to directly provide students with healthcare.
-The bi-lingual SBNP works in partnership with the school nurse to provide primary care access to all students, prescribe and administer medications for acute episodic illness, conduct screenings and sports physicals, provide referrals to community resources, conduct health education for students, parents and families and teach management for chronic disease.
+Our School-Based Nurse Practitioner (SBNP) partnership places a nurse practitioner into schools in at-risk communities in order to directly provide students with healthcare.
+The bi-lingual SBNP works alongside the school nurse to provide primary care access to all students, prescribe and administer medications for acute episodic illness, conduct screenings and sports physicals, provide referrals to community resources, conduct health education for students, parents and families and teach management for chronic disease.

 SINGLECARE PRESCRIPTION DRUG SAVINGS PROGRAM